LilithElina/CPANG19/pages/toy_examples.md

 	vg find -n 2401 -x z.xg -c 10 | vg view -dp - | dot -Tpdf -o 2401c10.pdf

 The option `-c 10` tells `vg find` to include a context of 10 nodes in either direction around node 2401.
-You are welcome to experiment with different parameter to `vg find` to pull out pieces of the graph you are interested in.
+You are welcome to experiment with different parameters to `vg find` to pull out pieces of the graph you are interested in.

 Next, we want to play with mapping reads to the graph.
-Luckily, vg comes with subcommand to simulate reads off off the graph.
+Luckily, vg comes with a subcommand to simulate reads off of the graph.
 That's done like this:

-	vg sim -x z.xg -l 100 -n 1000 -e 0.01 -i 0.005 -a >z.sim
+	vg sim -x z.xg -l 100 -n 1000 -e 0.01 -i 0.005 -a > z.sim

 This generates 1000 (`-n`) reads of length (`-l`) with a substitution error rate of 1% (`-e`) and an indel error rate of 0.5% (`-i`).
 Adding `-a` instructs `vg sim` to output the true alignment paths in GAM format rather than just the plain sequences.
-Map can work on raw sequences (`-s` for a single sequence or `-r` for a text file with each sequence on a new line), FASTQ (`-f`), or FASTA (`-f` for two-line format and `-F` for a reference sequence where each sequence is over multiple lines).
+Map can work on raw sequences (`-s` for a single sequence or `-r` for a text file with each sequence on a new line), FASTQ (`-f`) or FASTA (`-f` for two-line format and `-F` for a reference sequence where each sequence is over multiple lines), and GAM format (`-G` to realign GAM input).

 We are now ready to map the simulated read to the graph.

 	vg map -x z.xg -g z.gcsa -G z.sim >z.gam

 We can visualize alignments using an option to `vg view`.
 The format is not pretty but it provides us enough information to understand the whole alignment.
 More advanced visualization methods (like [IVG](https://vgteam.github.io/sequenceTubeMap/)) are in development, but do not work on the command line.

 These commands would show us the first alignment in the set:

-    vg view -a z.gam | head -1 | vg view -JaG - >first_aln.gam
+    vg view -a z.gam | head -1 | vg view -JaG - > first_aln.gam
     vg find -x z.xg -G first_aln.gam | vg view -dA first_aln.gam - | dot -Tpdf -o first_aln.pdf

 We see the `Mappings` of the `Alignment` written in blue for exact matches and yellow for mismatches above the nodes that they refer to.
 Many alignments can be visualized at the same time.
-A simpler mode of visualization `vg view -dSA` gives us the alignment's mappings to nodes, colored in the range from green to red depending on the quality of the match to the particular node.
+A simpler mode of visualization, `vg view -dSA` gives us the alignment's mappings to nodes, colored in the range from green to red depending on the quality of the match to the particular node.

-For evaluation purposes, vg has the capability to compare the newly created read alignments to true paths of each reads used during simulation.
+For evaluation purposes, vg has the capability to compare the newly created read alignments to true paths of each read used during simulation.

 	vg map -x z.xg -g z.gcsa -G z.sim --compare -j

-This outputs the comparison between mapped and and true locations in JSON format.
-We can use this quickly check if our alignment process is doing what we expect on the variation graph we're working on.
+This outputs the comparison between mapped and true locations in JSON format.
+We can use this to quickly check if our alignment process is doing what we expect on the variation graph we're working on.
 For instance, we could set alignment parameters that cause problems for our alignment and then observe this using the `--compare` feature of the mapper.
-For example, we can map two ways and see a difference in how correct our alignment is:
+For example, we can map two ways (with and without minimum match length) and see a difference in how correct our alignment is:

 	vg map -x z.xg -g z.gcsa -G z.sim --compare -j | jq .correct | sed s/null/0/ | awk '{i+=$1; n+=1} END {print i/n}'